tellowai/admin-api/TEMPLATE_STRUCTURE_UPDATE.md

 3. **Simplified Asset Types**: Changed from `ai`/`static` to `ai`/`non-ai` for clarity
 4. **No Conditional Logic**: Removed all conditional checks based on template output type
 5. **Workflow-Based**: All processing is now workflow-based rather than type-based
-6. **Bulk Operations**: Added efficient bulk archive functionality for multiple templates
+6. **Bulk Operations**: Added efficient bulk archive and unarchive functionality for multiple templates
+7. **Archived Templates**: Added comprehensive listing of archived templates with pagination

 ## Backward Compatibility